XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Early war British Northern theatre Early war British southern theatre Late war British Northern theatre Late war British Southern theatre British loyalist Southern theatre Early war American Northern theatre Early war American Southern theatre Late war American Northern theatre Late war American Southern theatre American militia army

 Unit motivation mechanism There must be a reason for the general to be where he is.
 His presence should make a difference.A commander rolls 2D6. needed score is combination of unit quality, commander quality and distance. failure marks the end of that commander for that turn.
 All un-motivated units get a residual 1 Action point. the rules include command levels for the historical commanders.

 Moving mechanism Something simple that can be memorised.
 PP rules give a move distance worth having.
 Units move in increments of 4".Generous movement and manoeuvre distances to allow bold moves that cannot be foreseen and blocked due to small increment implementation.

 Shooting mechanism Shooting takes into account amount , skill and modifiers but ends up with a bunch of D6.
-Saving roll gets both players engaged.1D6 per base.
+Saving roll gets both players engaged.1D6 per base for shooting.
 Units shoot in 1 rank of bases only.
-First shot gets a bonus so that players often hold their fire.
+First shot gets a bonus so that players often hold their first volley.

 Game length Most PP games last 6 turns.
 The games are always alternate move type but with interaction via saves, reaction and opportunity.
 2.5 Hours.
 Usually about 6 turns.
 Game length is based upon a countdown from 21.
 Reduced by a D6 each turn.